 The Company's Term Loan Facility ("Term Loan") contains floating rate obligations and is subject to interest rate fluctuations.
 During 2013, the Company entered into interest rate swap agreements for the purposes of hedging the eight quarterly variable-rate interest payments on its Term Loan due in 2014 and 2015.
 These interest rate swap agreements were designated as cash flow hedges and intended to manage interest rate risk associated with the Company's variable-rate borrowings and minimize the impact on the Company's earnings and cash flows of interest rate fluctuations attributable to changes in LIBOR rates.
-These agreements are not material to the Company's Consolidated Financial Statements for the years ended December 31, 2015, 2014 and 2013.
+These agreements were not material to the Company's Consolidated Financial Statements for the years ended 2015 and 2014.
 As of December 31, 2015, these interest rate swap agreements had all matured.

 During 2015, we entered into interest rate swap agreements for the purposes of hedging the eight quarterly variable-rate Term Loan interest payments due in 2016 and 2017.
 Additionally, we entered into interest rate swap agreements to effectively convert \$83.8 million of our variable rate revolving credit facility debt to a fixed interest rate.
 These interest rate swap agreements were designated as cash flow hedges and intended to manage interest rate risk associated with our variable-rate borrowings and minimize the impact on our earnings and cash flows of interest rate fluctuations attributable to changes in LIBOR rates.
-There was no interest expense associated with these interest rate swaps in 2015.
+These agreements are not material to the Company's Consolidated Balance Sheets for the years ended December 31, 2016 and 2015.